Security-Card-Game/seccardgamecli/README.md

 * card creation
 * checkout the card repository
-* create a deck while specifying how many cards to use in total and how many cards from which type
+* create a deck while specifying how many cards to use in total and how many cards from which type (via CLI and UI)
-* a simple GUI to show the drawn cards - you will still need a dice and keep track of resources ;)
+* a UI to play the game, enforcing some rules but not all - after all we experiment with the mechanics

 See [Project](PROJECT.md) form some details on structure and history.